Siavash Shams: Early life

-Siavash was born in Ahvas, Iran.
-Siavash spent his early childhood in the Amaniyeh neighborhood of Ahvaz until age five, when his family moved to Tehran, where he completed primary school.
-At age 13, he emigrated to the United States with his older brother Siamak and settled in San Diego.
-He attended middle and high school in the U.S. before enrolling at the University of California, studying music and computer science.
+Shams was born in Ahvaz, Iran, and spent his early childhood in the southwest of the country until the age of five, when his family moved to Tehran, where he completed primary school.
+At the age of 13 he emigrated to the United States with his older brother Siamak and settled in San Diego.
+He attended middle and high school in the United States before enrolling at the University of California, where he studied music and computer science.